TemporalData/Meteo-Tweets/Preprocessing/readme.md

 ## psql_upload_commands.txt

-This text file contains instructions for uploading the model to the postgresql database
+This text file contains instructions for uploading the model to the postgresql database.

 ## requirements.txt